Guns N’ Roses were in turmoil in 1995.

 I was hesitant to start the process, but there was a lot of pressure on us, because even though we’d been touring and filling stadiums for the last three years, somehow we’d lost money.”

-The way Slash saw it, GN’R had already departed from their trademark sound on Use Your Illusion, and he wanted to go back to the raw sound they had on 1987’s Appetite For Destruction.
+The way Slash saw it, GN’R had already departed from their trademark sound on Use Your Illusion, and he wanted the next album to return to the raw rock of their 1987 debut Appetite For Destruction.

 “I can summarize the Guns break-up with three words; Paul.
 Fucking.
 Huge.”